How To Sell on Amazon Handmade

 Cushions is a highly competitive area on Etsy.
 When you type “cushion” into the Etsy search bar you get 647,774 results!
 But when you type cushions into the Handmade category on Amazon.co.uk you get 8000 results.
 That’s 80 times as much competition on Etsy!

-One of the reasons Carol chose to try Amazon Handmade was that she didn’t want the uphill struggle of trying to compete on Etsy.
+One of the reasons Carol chose to try Amazon Handmade was because she didn’t want the uphill struggle of trying to compete on Etsy.
 By selling on Amazon Handmade it’s far easier for her to stand out and get her products seen so she can make sales.

 Amazon Handmade Pros and Cons

 There are a lot of advantages to selling on Amazon Handmade.
-As I’ve already covered, its customer base is unrivaled and the low competition creates a fantastic opportunity to get your products seen by customers.
+As I’ve already covered, its customer base is unrivalled and the low competition creates a fantastic opportunity to get your products seen by customers.

 Amazon’s fulfillment capabilities and the branding options which it offers handmade sellers (which I’ll cover later on) are also great selling points.
 It also means I have been able to set up a European store and an American store, even though I am based in the UK.

-But as with any marketplace, there are potential drawbacks – the most noticeable of which are the fees, payment structure, and customer data.
+But as with any marketplace, there are potential drawbacks – the most noticeable of which are the fees, payment structure and customer data.

 Again, I will cover these in more detail later on but it’s worth looking at how Amazon Handmade matches up against Etsy and Not on the High Street on some key points: